lalitparab786/Random-Forest/README.md

 # Random-Forest Classifier
-**Random Forest is a supervised machine learning algorithm which is based on ensemble learning.
-In this kernel, I build Random Forest multiclass-Classifier model to predict what kind of salary should person have.
-I have demonstrated the feature selection process using the Random Forest model to find only the important features, rebuild the model using these features and see its effect on accuracy.
+**Random Forest is a supervised machine learning algorithm which is based on ensemble learning called Bagging.
+In this kernel, I build Random Forest Classifier model to predict Empolyee quit/not quit the company.
+I have also demonstrated the feature selection process using the Random Forest model to find only the important features,which have impact on accuracy.
 I have used the HR-Dataset for this project.**

 __Table of Contents__